theodoremoreland/OrderDashboard/README.md

 - Total spend by day of week (x)(x)
 - Total spend by month (x)(x)

-# Line chart
+# Scatter

-Dropdown for switching between line charts
+Dropdown for switching between scatter6 charts

 - Total spent across all of Doordash history (by day) (x)(x)
 - Total purchases across all of Doordash history (by day) (x)(x)